JLW-Dev-Coder/virtuallaunch.pro/README.md

 * support tickets
 * token balances

 Other platforms may **read** these records, reference them, and project them into platform-specific UX, but they should not be the canonical writer unless the governing contract explicitly says otherwise.
-Because apparently letting four platforms fight over the same record was never going to age well.

 ---

 ## Tax Monitor Pro (TMP)